fsmaiorano/dotnet-pokemon/README.md

-## About
+## Motivation

-This project is a micro api application using clean architecture and CQRS pattern, that allows get pokemons from [PokeApi](https://pokeapi.co/) and save in a database.
+This project is a minimal api application using clean architecture and CQRS pattern, that allows get pokemons from [PokeApi](https://pokeapi.co/) and save in a database.
+Using this structure, it is possible to

 ## Architecture
 Clean architecture is used to separate the application into layers.
 The layers are as follows: application, domain, and infrastructure.
 The application layer contains use-cases and all core implementations.
 The domain layer contains the business logic and